 “There you have it,” James said.
 “If you can’t trust the word of a bookseller, all is lost.”

-“Are women from the south always so aloof?” he blurted.
+“Are women from the south always so aloof?”
+James blurted, then cringed.
 Lagging wit—you can do better.

 She halted in surprise.
 “How did you know I came from the south?”